-Officials in the security services and elsewhere in the government acted with impunity.
+Officials in the security services and elsewhere in the government were known to act with impunity, although numerous officials were arrested and imprisoned on charges of corruption.
 There were no reported prosecutions of government officials for human rights abuses.

 Full U.S. Department of State Human Rights Country Report

 U.S. Department of State International Religious Freedom Country Report